Table of Contents

 What are Accrued Expenses?

 Accrued expenses (also called accrued liabilities) are liabilities that have built up over time and are now due to be paid.
-In bookkeeping, they are considered to be current liabilities because they are usually due within a year from the transaction.
+These can seriously affect your financial position and create confusing cash flow statements.
+In bookkeeping, accrued expenses are considered to be current liabilities because they are usually due within a year of the transaction.

-In accounting terms, accrued expenses are charges you are obligated to pay in the future for goods and/or services already rendered.
-Therefore, it’s something that must be carefully tracked to ensure a company’s balance sheet is accurate.
+In the accounts payable accrual process, accrued expenses are charges you are obligated to pay in the future for goods and/or services already rendered.
+Therefore, it’s something that must be carefully tracked to ensure a company’s balance sheet and financial reports are accurate.

 When it comes to your cash flow, accrued expenses are adjusted and recognized on the balance sheet at the end of the accounting period.
 An adjusting entry is used to document goods and services that have been delivered, but not yet billed.